 At Silsden Primary School our areas both inside and outside are thoroughly thought out to allow children to explore and learn securely and safely.
 There are specific areas where the children can be active, be quiet and be creative.
-In EYFS we recognise the importance of a rich environment both inside and outside.
+In EYFS we recognise the importance of a well-planned environment both inside and outside.
 Continuous provision is available in each area in the classroom with enhancements being made daily to facilitate children's interests and needs.
 In both Nursery and Reception children have access to the inside and the outside environment at various points in the day which has a positive effect on the children's development.
-The Early Years Foundation Stage pupils have their own outdoor area with sand, water, bikes, writing opportunities, mud kitchen, construction, garden area and role play.
+The outdoor area has sand, water, bikes, writing opportunities, mud kitchen, construction, grow and play area and role play.
 Spending time outdoors offers opportunities for exploring and learning things differently to when pupils are indoors and gives things a different perspective.
 The children can explore, use their senses and be physically active and exuberant in a well organised safe environment.